kaj/kth-kattis-rust/README.md

     cargo build -q --release && ./target/release/submission < in > out && diff correct out

+Or, without cargo with optimization:

+    rustc src/main.rs --crate-type bin -C opt-level=3 && ./main < in > out && diff correct out

+Note that source files other than main.rs does not have to mentioned on the command line (or in Cargo.toml if cargo is used).

 The return code will be zero for a correct solution or non-zero incorrect solutions (compiler errors or incorrect output).
 Any compiler errors / warnings or difference in output will be on standard